 Biophilia (with Dániel Barabási), Harvard University, GSD Kirkland Gallery, Boston (USA)

-Biophilia (with Dániel Barabási), Liszt Insitute New York, New York (USA)
+Biophilia (with Dániel Barabási), Liszt Institute New York, New York (USA)

 2023

-What can we learn from the trees?
-Molnár Ani Galéria (HU)
+What can we learn from trees?
+Ani Molnár Gallery (HU)

 2022

-Can the moment also be a creation?, TELEP, Budapest (HU)
+Can the Moment also be a Creation?, TELEP Gallery, Budapest (HU)

 2021